Faith-Based Degrees and Programs at Dallas Baptist University

 About Dallas Bible University

 This private coeducational university was founded in 1898 as the Decatur Baptist College.
 At that time it only offered two-year programs.
-In 1970 the school began offering four-year degree programs, and in 1985 it became Dallas Bible University.
+In 1970 the school began offering four-year degree programs, and in 1985 it became Dallas Baptist University.
 The school has 3,161 undergraduate students and a total enrollment of 5,067.
 Through its seven colleges and the Graduate School, DBU awards seven associate degrees, 73 bachelor’s degrees, 63 accelerated programs, 31 master’s programs, 74 dual master’s programs, and three doctoral degrees.

 The goal of the university is to integrate academics with Christian faith.
 Graduates of DBU will have reading comprehension as well as verbal and written communication skills, critical thinking, a grasp of technology, civic responsibility and physical as well as emotional wellness.
 The school is selective; it accepts less than half of applicants.
 There are 131 full-time faculty members, and the student-to-faculty ratio is 12:1.
 Most classes have fewer than twenty students.

 The US News and World Report ranks Dallas Baptist University as # 221 of National Universities.
 The National Council on Teacher Quality consistently gives the school high marks and it has been ranked as #1 in the nation on their poll.

 Dallas Baptist University Accreditation Details

 The university has institutional accreditation through the Southern Association of Colleges and Schools, Commission on Colleges.
 The National Association of Schools of Music accredits the music programs.
 Education degree programs at DBU are accredited by the Texas Educational Agency and the Council for Accreditation of Educator Preparation.
 They are approved by the State Board for Educator Certification.
 Other programs are accredited by the Commission on English Language Preparation.
 Business programs are accredited by the Accreditation Council for Business Schools and Programs.